-HARRISBURG (March 23, 2022) — Fourteen Pennsylvania high schools are advancing to the 39th Annual Pennsylvania Bar Association (PBA) Statewide High School Mock Trial Competition finals, which will be held virtually March 24, 25, 26 and 29.
+HARRISBURG, Pa.
+(March 21, 2023) — Fourteen Pennsylvania high schools are advancing to the 40th Annual Pennsylvania Bar Association (PBA) Statewide High School Mock Trial Competition finals, which will be held March 24-25.
 The competition is coordinated and sponsored by the PBA Young Lawyers Division.

-This year, 247 teams from 203 high schools competed in district and regional levels of Pennsylvania's mock trial competition in hopes of gaining one of the spots at the statewide competition that was held virtually.
+This year, 245 teams from 208 high schools competed in district and regional levels of Pennsylvania's mock trial competition in hopes of gaining one of the spots at the statewide competition.
 Pennsylvania’s competition is one of the largest in the nation.

-The winning team of the state championship will represent Pennsylvania in the national mock trial finals to be held virtually, May 5-7.
+The winning team of the state championship will represent Pennsylvania in the national mock trial finals to be held May 18-20 in Little Rock, Arkansas.

 The teams participating in this year’s state finals are: